nuzillard/SCCP/README.md

 `CCLA 1`: LSD makes carbon classes with carbon atoms with identical status.

-`COUF "counter1"`: name of the file that receives the number of solutions of individual LSD problems.
-Is different for the different pyLSD input files, so that parallelization of pyLSD runs does not fail.
+`COUF "counter1"`: name of the file that receives the number of solutions of an LSD problem after completion.
+This name is different in the different pyLSD input files produced by `gen_Cl_pylsd.py`, so that pyLSD in `parallel` runs does not fail.

-`MULT 1 C 3 (0 1 2 3)`: atom 1 is a carbon, with sp3 hybridization, of unknown number of attached H atoms.
+`MULT 1 C 3 (0 1 2 3)`: atom 1 is a carbon, with sp<sup>3</sup> hybridization, of unknown number of attached H atoms.

-`MULT 11 Cl 3 0`: atom 11 is a chlorine, with sp3 hybridization, no attached H atom.
+`MULT 11 Cl 3 0`: atom 11 is a chlorine, with sp<sup>3</sup> hybridization, no attached H atom.

 `CARB L1`: L1 is the list of all carbon atoms